 What is Wafer Bonding?

-In certain advanced wafer applications such as TSV and BSI, and certain MEMS applications, which can benefit from, or even require the support of a carrier substrate to protect the device wafer in thin wafer processing, customers soon understand that bonding their device wafers to support-substrates can provide the needed protection.
 The type of bonding that is chosen is based upon the application and the materials involved.
-Superior bonding results are dependent upon upstream processing steps such as superior precision grinding, edge treatments such as profiling and trimming, along with Chemical Mechanical Polishing (CMP), and post-process cleaning.
-Relying on one supplier, such as Axus Technology to be responsible for all of these process steps mitigates the customer’s risk and shortens the overall processing time.
+Superior bonding results are dependent upon upstream processing steps such as precision grinding, Chemical Mechanical Polishing (CMP), and post-process cleaning.
+Axus Technology manages the entire bonding process to mitigate the customer’s risk and shorten the processing time.

 For more information and a complete description of the process used at Axus Technology, please see our